Knaut-007/Clustering-Dim-Reduction-ML/notes.md

   Sometimes, I might add a binary indicator column to flag which values were missing, so the model can learn if missingness itself is informative.

 **In this project, no missing values were found, so no imputation or removal was necessary.**

+## 4. Label Encoding and Feature Scaling

+### Code Explanation

+- **Label Encoding:**
+  Many machine learning models require numeric labels. `LabelEncoder` converts the activity labels (which may be strings or integers) into a contiguous range of integers (0, 1, 2, ...).
+- **Feature Scaling:**
+  Sensor features have different units and scales. `StandardScaler` standardizes each feature to have mean 0 and standard deviation 1.
+This is crucial for clustering and many ML algorithms, as it ensures all features contribute equally.

+### Theoretical Notes

+- **Why encode labels?**
+  Algorithms like Naive Bayes require numeric target variables.
+- **Why scale features?**
+  K-Means clustering and Naive Bayes are sensitive to feature scales.
+Standardizing prevents features with larger ranges from dominating the model.